polarityio/splunk/README.md

 #### Limit Searches by Time

-As a general rule of thumb you should try to narrow down the search scope as quickly as possible going left to right.
-A great way to limit the search scope is limit the timeframe of data you are searching.
+As a general rule of thumb you should try to narrow down the search scope.
+A great way to limit the search scope is limit the time frame of data you are searching.
 For example, to only search the last 90 days of data you could use the following:

 ```
-search source="malicious-indicators" sourcetype="csv" value="{{entity}}" earliest=-90d
+search source="malicious-indicators" sourcetype="csv" earliest=-90d value="{{entity}}"
 ```

 #### Limit Searches by Records

-If your search can return more than 1 result you should always limit your query so that at most it returns 10 results.
-This can be done using the `head` parameter like this:
+If your search can return more than 1 result you should always limit your query to only return a small number of events.
+This can be done using the `head` parameter:

 ```
 search source="malicious-indicators" sourcetype="csv" value="{{entity}}" earliest=-90d | head 10